ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account.md

-# How to define a user
+# How to define a user of a Client Center

 This article provides a step-by-step guide on defining a new user and configuring their access to a Client Center website.